 The law further details the modalities of some of these categories of special reception conditions particularly regarding the special needs of children (including unaccompanied children) and housing conditions.

 There are no specific mechanisms, standard operating procedures, or units in place to systematically identify asylum seekers in need of special reception conditions.
-The only exceptions consist of age assessment procedures to identify unaccompanied children and the identification and protection of potential unaccompanied children victims of trafficking that present practical and technical implementation challenges (see Identification).
+The only exceptions are age assessment procedures and procedures for the identification and protection of potential victims of trafficking that present practical and technical implementation challenges (see Identification).

 In the framework of admissibility (including Dublin) and accelerated procedures on the territory, asylum seekers who present apparent vulnerabilities entailing special reception needs such as children, disabled people, elderly people, pregnant women, single parents with minor children, persons with serious illnesses or mental disorders would generally be identified by CPR within a reasonable period of time after registration.
-This is done based on information received from SEF prior to their referral to CPR’s reception centres or during legal assistance, social interviews, or initial medical screenings conducted during the provision of material reception conditions.
+This is done based on information received from SEF prior to their referral to CPR’s reception centres or collected directly during legal assistance, social interviews or initial medical screenings.

-According to SCML, asylum seekers referred by the SOG benefit from specific social counselling at the appeal stage and may be referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.
+According to SCML, asylum seekers referred to the organisation by the SOG benefit from specific social counselling at the appeal stage and may be referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.
 Rooms with individual bathrooms can also be used to respond to certain special needs.
 Similarly, according to ISS special needs are assessed and vulnerable asylum seekers are provided differentiated support during the regular procedure, notably in the case of children, disabled and the elderly.
-However, no further quantitative or qualitative information is available and to date no research has been conducted to assess the impact of the dispersal policy implemented during the regular procedure (see Conditions in Reception Facilities).

-In November 2020, a cabinet to support victims of domestic violence and/or traditional harmful practices was inaugurated in CNAIM Lisbon.
+In November 2020, a specific service to support victims of domestic violence and/or traditional harmful practices was inaugurated in CNAIM Lisbon.
 Another one was inaugurated in February 2021 in CNAIM Norte.